annasajkh/AstralProgrammingLanguageConcept/astral language concept.md

 ```

 namespace are `private` by default so it can only be accessed in the same file\
-there is `internal` like in c# to make it accessible on the current project, useful for libraries\
+there is `internal` like in c# to make it accessible on the current project, useful for library internal stuff\
 and there is also `public` to make it accessible everywhere
 ```cs
 internal namespace engine_utils